dentsads/magic-mirror-photobooth/README.md

 ## Mocking the DSLR

-If you want to test without using a DSLR you can enable DSLR mocking mode with
+If you want to start testing without using a DSLR you can enable DSLR mocking mode with

 ```
 export PHOTOBOOTH_CAMERA_MOCK=1
 ```

+Please note: You need internet connectivity for this to work since the mocked photos will now be fetched at https://picsum.photos